 I was born a true Hebrew of the heritage of Israel as the son of a Jewish man from the tribe of Benjamin.
 I was circumcised eight days after my birth and was raised in the strict tradition of Orthodox Judaism, living a separated and devout life as a Pharisee.
 And concerning the righteousness of the Torah, no one surpassed me; I was without a peer.
 Furthermore, as a fiery defender of the truth, I persecuted the messianic believers with religious zeal.
 Philippians 3:5-6 TPT

-There is debate about which Epistles Paul actually wrote.
+There is debate about which New Testament Epistles Paul actually wrote.
 Some are clearly written by Paul and some were possibly written by a scribe or ‘secretary’ or were simply attributed to Paul.

 Regardless, Paul is viewed as one of the most important figures in the early church, founding many churches between the mid 30’s and the mid 50’s AD.
 His renown grew and he continues to be one of the most well known figures in the Bible.